Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 • painful swallowing.

-To avoid poisoning after the fall of the thermometer, you must quickly collect the balls of mercury.
-It is convenient to do this with a syringe or a brush, it is better to collect it in a jar of water.It is advisable to take the collected mercury to specialized institutions.
+To avoid poisoning after a thermometer falls, you need to quickly collect the mercury balls.
+It is convenient to do this with a syringe or brush, it is better to collect it in a jar of water.It is advisable to take the collected mercury to specialized institutions.

 Signs of alcohol intoxication

-Among household diseases, the leading position is occupied by complications after taking alcoholic beverages, often resulting in death.
+Among everyday diseases, the leading position is occupied by complications after drinking alcoholic beverages, often resulting in death.
 If you suspect alcohol poisoning, symptoms may include:

 • Emotional arousal, increased motor activity.
-The person stays as if in euphoria, moving away from all problems.
+The person seems to be in euphoria, moving away from all problems.

-• Redness of the skin, mostly on the face.
+• Redness of the skin, mainly of the face.

-• Pain in the stomach associated with the damaging effect of ethanol contained in alcohol.
+• Stomach pain associated with the damaging effects of ethanol contained in alcohol.

 • Nausea, vomiting.